-- 11 Table 2 provides an overview of the approximate expenses related to the various methods. - 12 The contact methods are significantly cheaper than the sensor methods.
-Of the sensor - methods, the Xtion Pro is by far the cheapest.
-It should however be kept in mind that a digital - camera can be used for many other purposes and as such, the comparison is only indicative.
-In - addition, the Xtion Pro needs a computer with a high-resolution graphics card to analyze the - data.
+Table 2 provides an overview of the approximate expenses related to the various methods.
+The contact methods are significantly cheaper than the sensor methods.
+Of the sensor methods, the Xtion Pro is by far the cheapest.
+It should however be kept in mind that a digital camera can be used for many other purposes and as such, the comparison is only indicative.
+In addition, the Xtion Pro needs a computer with a high-resolution graphics card to be able to analyze the data.
 The price for the computer is not included in the comparison.
-Likewise, it is possible - 17 that the TLS can be rented rather than purchased and in that case becomes cheaper than - indicated here.
+Likewise, it is possible that the TLS can be rented rather than purchased and in that case becomes cheaper than indicated here.

-19 3.4 Roughness values as input to an erosion model
+3.4 Roughness values as input to an erosion model

-- 20 The hydrograph output from the erosion model, based on model runs with RR input values - 21 from the different methods, is shown in Fig. 6.
-The RR values obtained with the Xtion Pro - and stereophotos were lower than those obtained with the TLS (Fig. 5) and produced - 23 hydrographs with a slightly higher peak discharge (Xtion Pro: 43 l/s and Stereophoto: 47 l/s - vs. TLS: 40 l/s).
-Similarly, the pinboard and the chain method produced higher roughness - values, which resulted in lower peak discharges.
-This is most remarkably for the chain - 26 method, which simulated a peak discharge of only 15 l/s.
-This was less than half the amount - of the measured discharge and the discharge simulated with the calibrated model using the - TLS RR data. - 29 The model results can be explained by looking at Eq.
-(2) and (3).
-In Eq.
-(2), a higher RR - value results in a higher MDS, which reduces the amount of surface runoff from each cell.
-A
+The hydrograph output from the erosion model, based on model runs with RR input values from the different methods, is shown in Fig. 6.
+The RR values obtained with the Xtion Pro and stereophotos were lower than the TLS (Fig. 5) and produced hydrographs with a slightly higher peak discharge (Xtion Pro: 43 L s-1 and Stereophoto: 47 L s-1 vs. TLS: 40 L s-1).
+Similarly, the pinboard and the chain method produced higher roughness values which resulted in lower peak discharges, most remarkably for the chain method, which simulated the peak discharge to be only 15 L s-1.
+This was less than half the amount of the measured discharge and the discharge simulated with the calibrated model using the TLS RR data.